-[2Pe 2:4 ESV] 4 For if God did not spare angels when they sinned, but cast them into hell and committed them to chains of gloomy darkness to be kept until the judgment;
+[2Pe 2:4] 4 For if God did not spare angels when they sinned, but cast them into hell and committed them to chains of gloomy darkness to be kept until the judgment;

-[Jde 1:6 ESV] 6 And the angels who did not stay within their own position of authority, but left their proper dwelling, he has kept in eternal chains under gloomy darkness until the judgment of the great day–
+[Jde 1:6] 6 And the angels who did not stay within their own position of authority, but left their proper dwelling, he has kept in eternal chains under gloomy darkness until the judgment of the great day–

 It is believed that angels have a different constitution than humans, and are therefore not helped by Christ’s sacrifice.
 But Satan’s fall nonetheless mirrors the fall of Israel, given Solomon’s characteristics.
-A passage from my manuscript:
+A passage from another writing: